NethServer/docs/administrator-manual/en/mail.rst

         SpamNotificationStatus=disabled

-    * ``QuarantineAccount``: The user or the shared mailbox where to send all spams (spam check is automatically disabled on this account).
+    * ``QuarantineAccount``: The user or the shared mailbox where to send all spam messages (spam check is automatically disabled on this account).
 You must create it manually.
-You could send it to an external mailbox  but then you must disable the spam check on this server
+You could send it to an external mailbox  but then make sure to disable the spam check on the remote server

-    * ``QuarantineStatus``: Enable the quarantine, spam are no more rejected: enabled/disabled (default)
+    * ``QuarantineStatus``: Enable the quarantine, spam are no more rejected: enabled/disabled.
+Disabled by default

     * ``SpamNotificationStatus``: Enable the email notification when email are
-      quarantined: enabled/disabled (default)
+      quarantined: enabled/disabled.
+Disabled by default

     For example, the following commands enable the quarantine and the mail notification to root: ::